cmu-transparency/demo-scala-labels/README.md

 * The real wifi-data is not included.
 Piotr is worried about including it in a demo since the data might be sensitive.

-* Very few things are actually tested.

-* TCBeval and context label integration not done.

 * The upper bound and lower bound tracking at the same time is not tested.

-* The use of LIO is not convenient.

-  * Could use things like foldM, mapM, etc.

 * The use of spark is not yet done.